 - Acute Hospital Unit (including emergency departments)

-Step Up Step Down staff will arrange an interview with you and may contact health service providers, to gather additional information to assist with your referral.
+Step Up Step Down staff will arrange an interview with the applicant and may contact health service providers, to gather additional information to assist with the referral.

-The applicant and referring parties will be advised of the outcome within 48 hours.
+The referrer will be advised of the outcome within 72 business hours.

-For more information please contact Step Up Step Down Bunbury Manager Marnie Dillon on 08 9726 0748
+For more information please contact Step Up Step Down Bunbury Manager on 08 9726 0748

 Richmond Wellbeing takes your privacy very seriously.
 Any personal information collected will be protected by Richmond Wellbeing policies and procedures.
 The referral process will consider your social, medical and psychological information.